Grahame59/DansbyBot/README.md

 # 5.11.24 - 8:39pm
 - Added User login and a directory for user data... worked on the paths and switched to relative paths and learned a bit more about path connections and exits.
 Also reworked and organized the file structure to be much cleaner..
 Need to work on security Hash/Salt for security for passwords usernames, personal info etc...

+# 5.16.24 - 2:38am
+- I am working on the user script accesability across multiple scripts and specifically in making functions that can pull data from the UserAuthentication namespace and do things with the data but I am having problems with the info carrying over.
+Adding a ton of debugs in right now and once I fix this in my next coding dive I think I want to add admin only login accesiable commands and add in a ton of debugs for things that I can turn on and off with intents but only with admin permissions.
+Gonna focus towards a GUI or some non console interface soon to add a level of polish and that should involve a lot of refactoring the code where I can clean some stuff up because it is getting admitly pretty messy but this is still my first ever pure code project where I am really focusing on building something with depth.